facebook/infer/README-pulseinf.md

 Pulse-♾️ is an under-approximate non-termination checker based on the Pulse checker, part of the Infer framework by Meta.

+Program termination is a well-known undecidable problem in the general case, and under-approximation is a tractable strategy to find non-termination bugs.

 The new checker adds a new Error Type in Pulse: PULSE_INFINITE, which is now part of the error report printed by Pulse at the end of analysis.

-To compile Pulse-♾️, there is nothing special to do, just build infer the normal way.
+To compile Pulse-♾️, just build infer the normal way.
 We currently test on C/C++ programs, so it suffices to build infer as such:

 $ build-infer clang